 All serving and clearing workspaces in the kitchen will either be limited in number or increased in size to maintain this distance.
 There will only be one person loading the dishwasher and one person drying the dishes.
 These employees are to stay 6 feet apart.
 Other employees will be instructed to scrape plates, put away food and other necessary tasks at the other workstations which are 6 feet apart or if not enough room to do so in the area outside the kitchen.
 The number of staff on will also be limited to allow distancing.
 Hours will be increased if needed, rather than more staff.

 All food will be served by Kato Ballroom staff who will be distanced 6 feet apart.
 For Dinner, Guests will come up to get their meal staying 6 feet apart.
-Kato Ballroom staff will plate all food items and hand the plate to the guest at the end of the line..
+Kato Ballroom staff may plate all food items and hand the plate to the guest at the end of the line.
+Or if the guests are allowed to serve themselves, hand sanitizer will be available at the front of the line and staff will monitor the line.
 Guests will maintain a 6 foot gap, reminded by signage and floor markings, while waiting to receive their meal.
 Bar tenders will utilize the two stations at the bar that are 6 feet apart.
 Signage will be put up in all areas of the ballroom to ensure social distancing and no mingling.

 Ballroom doors will be marked with Entrance Only and Exit Only Signs to direct flow in and out of the Ballroom.